What is Apostolic Alignment?

 This is, in my mind, one of the most important issues in our day.
 Failure to understand and embrace it will lead to a weak, unhealthy church; over-emphasising it can foment a slide back into the tragic quagmire of clergy/laity distinctions.
 The phrase, “apostolic alignment” is a rather loaded term and so let me be emphatic about what we are not talking about.

 There “is one (and the emphasis in on one and only one) Mediator between God and men, the Man Christ Jesus” (1 Timothy 2:5).
 He is the Head of the church, Shepherd of the sheep, King of the Kingdom and Lord of the Harvest.
-We, as individuals or as churches, do not need any human or organizational covering in any shape or form.
+We, as individuals or as churches, do not need any human or organisational covering in any shape or form.
 Just as every individual is to be personally led by the Spirit, exercising self-control (Galatians 5:23), so every simple church community should be Spirit-led and self-governing; that is, they ought to “stand on their own”.
 A spiritual family does not need an outside permission-giving body to exist, nor should it depend on artificial life support systems to survive.

 But just as every Spirit-led individual ought to willingly make themselves accountable to others, inviting in the counsel of many, so should a self-governing spiritual community.
 There are no Lone-Ranger believers in the New Testament, nor are there Lone-Ranger churches.